 - Greek-Style Beef Kabobs

 - Balsamic, Sundried Tomato and Rosemary Marinated Flank Steak

-Perfectly grilled steaks are simply seasoned and topped with the ultimate summer combination of tomatoes, fresh mozzarella, and basil, then finished with a drizzle of balsamic reduction.
-Inspired by the classic Caprese salad, this simple addition to your filets take them from everyday to extra special when you want to make an amazing dinner on the grill.
+Simply seasoned, you’ll perfectly cook your filet on the grill.
+Then top them with the ultimate summer combination of tomatoes, fresh mozzarella, and basil.
+Finally, finish it off with a drizzle of balsamic reduction.
+Inspired by the classic Caprese salad, this simple addition takes your steak from every day to extra special when you want to make an amazing dinner on the grill.